pylipp/sdd/README.md

 - R2: The program depends on:
     - `git`
     - `wget`
-- R3: An installation script is provided.
+- R3: A bootstrap installation script is provided.
 - R4: See R1.
 - R5: The program provides an `install` command to install one or more apps.